microsoft/TypeScript-Handbook/pages/Module Resolution.md

 ### Virtual Directories with `rootDirs`

-Sometimes the project sources from multiple directories at compile time are all combined to generate a single output location.
+Sometimes the project sources from multiple directories at compile time are all combined to generate a single output directory.
-This can be viewed as a set of source directories create a "virtual" directories.
+This can be viewed as a set of source directories create a "virtual" directory.

-Using 'rootDirs', you can inform the compiler of *roots* of these "virtual" directories;
+Using 'rootDirs', you can inform the compiler of the *roots* making up this "virtual" directory;
 and thus the compiler can resolve relative modules imports within these "virtual" directories *as if* were merged together in one directory.

 For example consider this project structure: